mmkke/GMRI/PROTOTYPE.md

 ### Create Pivot Tables

 The selected data was then formated for regression analysis.
 Two pivot tables where created, one for quantity and the other for value.
 Table rows are period indexes with the format MM/YYYY.
-The columns are the the fish species and origin.
-These two tables where then joined into a single dataframe.
+The Portland Fish Exchange data reported monthly totals, and was therefore the limitng factor in-terms of time scale.
+The columns are the the fish species and origin (domestic vs imported).
+These two tables where then joined into a single dataframe for further preprocessing.

 ```python
     ### Create Pivot Tables